eileenmcnaughton/nz.co.fuzion.civixero/README.md

 `git clone https://github.com/eileenmcnaughton/nz.co.fuzion.civixero.git`

-and the same for account sync
+and the same for AccountSync

 `git clone https://github.com/eileenmcnaughton/nz.co.fuzion.accountsync.git`

 then you will have the extensions added to the site.

-To use these extensions on the site, on the Civi menu on the site go to administer - customise data and screens - manage extensions.
-There you should install CiviXero and Account Sync.
+To use these extensions on the site, on the CiviCRM menu on the site go to administer - customise data and screens - manage extensions.
+There you should install CiviXero and AccountSync.

 ## Setup XERO keys